 These problematic hernia mesh devices contain design defects and undisclosed or under-disclosed risks such as: (1) use of “coatings” on the mesh product that cause adverse reactions and infections; (2) excessive mesh and tissue contraction; (3) tendency of the mesh to migrate, shrink, or turn into a hardened ball or mass; and (4) excess foreign body reaction and rejection of the mesh in the body.
 These mesh products can cause nerve damage, bowel damage, and cause the need for further surgery.

-The hernia mesh lawsuits claim the medical devices are defectively designed and the manufacturers have failed to properly warn medical providers of the serious adverse complications and device failures.
+The hernia mesh mass tort lawsuits in Maryland claim the medical devices are defectively designed and the manufacturers have failed to properly warn medical providers of the serious adverse complications and device failures.

 The Poole Law Group works with Levin, Papantonio and we are accepting clients who received a hernia mesh and have experienced one or more of the following side effects.